 You must have a device based on an Intel CPU architecture.
 It must support Ubuntu 20.04 LTS.
 If you have concerns about your hardware please contact your hardware vendor and ask about their support for Ubuntu.
 If additional drivers are required TelemetryOS will not work since it is locked down and there is no ability to add drivers to the operating system.

 This device will be dedicated to TelemetryOS.
 Installing TelemetryOS will wipe out anything else you have on this device.

 TelemetryOS requires a mimimum of 4GB of RAM and 32GB of storage.
 You should also have at least a dual core and relatively modern CPU.
 WiFi is optional and we recommend you use ethernet instead for network stability.

 We highly recommend the Fitlet2 as the hardware platform of choice.
 We've tested it and found it to be an inexpensive and reliable device.

 You'll need to obtain a USB3 drive for installation on one or more devices.
 Please make sure you buy a USB3 (not USB or USB2) drive for performance reasons.
+The USB should be 32GB or 64GB only.
 Use the blue USB3 port on the computer.
-If you dont do this then installation can be quite slow.
+If you don't do this, installation can be quite slow.